 The online parts of this course are designed to provide a significant amount of flexibility to students in scheduling their own work.
 There are only three firm "deadlines" as listed below.
-I have provided a recommended schedule for completing each unit but it is up to each student to plan and monitor their own progress.
+I have provided a recommended schedule (see table below) for completing each unit but it is up to each student to plan and monitor their own progress.
 The requirement that students plan and schedule their own work is an integral part of learning economics.
 In particular it helps the student to experience concepts of scarcity, opportunity costs, production possibilities, and other economic principles.
-More information about scheduling and deadlines are provided in Unit 1 of the course, and by checking the Recommended Work Schedule and Due Dates (link also provided in the course MoodleRooms website).
+More information about scheduling and deadlines are provided in Unit 1 of the course, and by checking this suggested schedule.
+If the schedule does not display properly, you may also go to this link: Recommended Work Schedule and Due Dates.
 Plan your own pace and schedule accordingly.

-You may proceed at your own pace as long as you stay active each week and you meet the five required deadlines.
+You may proceed at your own pace as long as you stay active each week and you meet the three required deadlines.
 One lesson of economics is that all activities have opportunity costs and that everyone's opportunity costs are different.
 Therefore, the most rational or optimal scheduling can be determined by each student.
 You may proceed as fast or as slow as you wish so long as you meet the three mandatory deadlines and are active regularly.
-Students who postpone much of the work to the last few weeks usually experience a significant by Jim - https://jimluke.com/other-teaching/hfcc/past-semesters/hfcc-summer-2013-semester/syllabus-bec-151-98-prin-of-macro-economics-summer-2013/ additional cost in doing so: lower quiz scores, more anxiety, more time to master the same material.
+Students who postpone much of the work to the last few weeks usually experience a significant additional cost in doing so: lower quiz scores, more anxiety, more time to master the same material.
 Economics is much more difficult to learn in a compressed, short period of time.
 Flexible scheduling DOES NOT MEAN PROCRASTINATING EVERYTHING TO THE LAST FEW WEEKS.